spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 Example: Christopher Hand, Zeke’s Gallery Montreal Reading Series, 2004-2007, via Internet Archive

-URI: Enter a URL or other permanent identifier if possible (e.g. Wikidata, collection website).
+**URI:** Enter a URL or other permanent identifier if possible (e.g. Wikidata, collection website).

+**Contributing Unit**

-**Contributing Unit:** Enter the Contributing Unit, for example, Collections and Rare Books (if available).
+Enter the Contributing Unit, for example, Collections and Rare Books (if available).

+**Source Collection**

-**Source Collection:** This will often be the same as the Label entry: enter a title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
+This will often be the same as the Label entry: enter a title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
 [3]_

+**Source Collection Description**

-**Source Collection Description:** Copy/paste source collection description from online library catalogue into the corresponding field or develop one with your supervisor (it should include some interesting things about a collection, such as names of poets featured on artifacts, year of broadcast, etc.).
+Copy/paste source collection description from online library catalogue into the corresponding field or develop one with your supervisor (it should include some interesting things about a collection, such as names of poets featured on artifacts, year of broadcast, etc.).

   If you are creating a collection description from scratch (for example, for a community collection), consider including the following: